nebelriss/slate/source/includes/_users.md

 }
 ```

-This endpoint does delete a user.
+This endpoint does deletes a user.
 It does not delete it from the database.
 It only sets the status of the user to 'DELETED'.

 ### HTTP Request